On the geometry of tensor products over finite fields: The geometry of nonsinglar tensors for

-\begin{proposition} For a point $P\in PG(3,q^2)\setminus\Sigma$, the following two properties are equivalent: \begin{itemize} \item $P\in\ell$ with $\ell$ extended $\Sigma$-line external to $\cQ_0$; \item $P$ is not on an extended $\cQ_0$-tangent plane. \end{itemize} \end{proposition} \begin{proof} Since a $\Sigma$-line external to $\cQ_0$ is in particular a $\Sigma$-line, it must meet any $\cQ_0$-tangent plane, which is a $\Sigma$-plane, in a point of $\Sigma$.
-As a consequence, they don't share any point outside $\Sigma$ with $\cQ_0$-tangent planes.
-The result follows from Result \ref{points are on extended sigma line}, the fact that $\cQ_0$-tangent lines, $\cQ_0$-secants and $\Sigma$-lines external to $\cQ_0$ partition the set of lines of $\Sigma$, and $\cQ_0$-tangent $\Sigma$-lines, $\cQ_0$-secants are contained in $\cQ_0$-tangent planes. \end{proof} Putting together Proposition \ref{nonsingularity} and Result \ref{points are on extended sigma line}, we obtain the following geometric characterization of nonsingularity. \begin{lemma} A point $P$ is nonsingular if and only if it lies on an extended subline of $\Sigma$ external to $\cQ_0$. \end{lemma} We end this section recalling some well known properties of the group of collineations of $PG(3,q^2)$ stabilizing $\cQ_0$.
+\begin{proposition} For a point $P\in PG(3,q^2)\setminus\Sigma$, the following two properties are equivalent: \begin{itemize} \item $P\in\ell$ with $\ell$ a $\Sigma$-line external to $\cQ_0$; \item $P$ is not on a $\cQ_0$-tangent plane. \end{itemize} \end{proposition} \begin{proof} Since a $\Sigma$-line $\ell$ external to $\cQ_0$ is in particular a $\Sigma$-line, it must meet any $\cQ_0$-tangent plane, which is a $\Sigma$-plane, in a point of $\Sigma$.
+As a consequence, $\ell$ doesn't share any point outside $\Sigma$ with $\cQ_0$-tangent planes.
+The result follows from Result \ref{points are on extended sigma line}, the fact that $\cQ_0$-tangent lines, $\cQ_0$-secants and $\Sigma$-lines external to $\cQ_0$ induce a partition on the set of lines of $\Sigma$, and $\cQ_0$-tangent lines and $\cQ_0$-secants are contained in $\cQ_0$-tangent planes. \end{proof} Putting together Proposition \ref{nonsingularity} and Result \ref{points are on extended sigma line}, we obtain the following geometric characterization of nonsingularity. \begin{lemma} A point $P\notin\Sigma$ is nonsingular if and only if it lies on an $\Sigma$-line external to $\cQ_0$.
+Equivalently, $P\notin\Sigma$ is nonsingular if and only if it does not lie on a $\cQ_0$-tangent plane. \end{lemma} We end this section recalling some well known properties of the group of collineations of $PG(3,q^2)$ stabilizing $\cQ_0$.
 This group is isomorphic to $PCGO^+(4,q)$, but we point out that, since $\Sigma$ is not the canonical subgeometry, the matrix representation of $PCGO^+(4,q)$ must be modified accordingly. \begin{result}\cite[Theorem 15.3.12]{FPSO3D} The group $G_0\simeq PCGO^+(4,q)\geq PSO^+(4,q)$ stabilizing the subquadric $\cQ_0$ acts transitively on points of $\cQ_0$ and on points of $\Sigma\setminus \cQ_0$.
-Moreover, $G_0$ acts transitively on the $\Sigma$-sublines tangents, external or secant to $\cQ_0$. \end{result}
+Moreover, $G_0$ acts transitively on the $\Sigma$-lines tangents, external or secant to $\cQ_0$. \end{result}